 Interdisciplinary survey of current research, practice and trends in the identification of children and adults with developmental disabilities and other special needs.
 The services required to support quality education, training and development through the life span will be described.
 Intended for students interested in the fields of special education and human services for the developmentally disabled.
+Credits: 3

-Lab Hours: O Lecture Hours: 3 Prerequisites:

-CDCC/PSYC110 or HSRV115 or PSYC135 or permission of instructor.
+(This course is on inactive status.)
+Lab Hours: O Lecture Hours: 3 Prerequisites: CDCC/PSYC110 or HSRV115 or PSYC135 or permission of instructor.
+Semester Offered: Spring